janeslagle/Reinforcement-Learning-138/ProgrammingAssignment3/README.md

   - **notebook**: 6.4.8

 ## To Run
-1. Open 'FrozenLake.ipynb' in jupyter notebook.
+1. After downloading 'FrozenLake.ipynb', run the command 'jupyter notebook' and open up the ipynb file.
 2. Run all cell blocks in 'FrozenLake.ipynb' to execute the code.
-3. After executing all code, find the cell labelled with "Results from running the first algorithm (7.13 + 7.2)" to get the results from running the algorithm with those two equations.
+  - the cell labelled with "Results from running the first algorithm (7.13 + 7.2)" gives the results from running the algorithm with those two equations
-4. After executing all code, find the cell labelled with "Results from running the second algorithm (7.9 + 7.1)" to get the results from running the algorithm with those two equations.
+  - the cell labelled with "Results from running the second algorithm (7.9 + 7.1)" gives the results from running the algorithm with those two equations
-5. After executing all code, find the cell labelled with "Results from running SARSA" to get the results from running the SARSA algorithm.
+  - the cell labelled with "Results from running SARSA" gives the results from running the SARSA algorithm